 You may have noticed a change in the way merchants are advertising credit reports and credit scores and that stems from new regulations enacted by the Federal Trade Commission.
 The ubiquitous FreeCreditReport.com commercials have been surreptitiously replaced with FreeCreditScore.com commercials, though the new commercials share the same attitudes.
 Companies can no longer advertise the sale of free credit reports and AnnualCreditReport.com continues to be the only website permitted to promote using the term, “free credit report.”

-However, you can still obtain your free credit score through a variety of websites, most notably, myFICO.com, the home of the FICO credit score.
+However, you can still obtain your credit score through a variety of websites, most notably, myFICO.com, the home of the FICO credit score.
 About six months ago, myFICO ceased offering the ability to obtain a free FICO credit score, but earlier this week, the company brought the offer back.
 Here’s how anyone can obtain their free FICO credit score.

 The sign-up process to obtain your free myFICO credit score takes about two minutes as you progress through the following four steps:

 - Enter your personal information which includes, name, address and social security number.
 You’ll also be asked to create your user details for logging in and out of your account regularly.

 - Avoid additional services offered by myFICO.
 The company will attempt to sell you products, but these can be avoided if you’re careful.

 - Enter your credit card information to secure a payment method if you decide to keep the myFICO credit monitoring service beyond the ten-day free trial period.

 - Verify your identity through a series of multiple choice questions.
 If you answer any of the questions incorrectly, you will have a second chance to verify your identity.
 Answer the additional questions incorrectly and you’re out of luck.